The goal of Headless Recorder is to be easy to use but with enough depth to also handle complexer scenarios.

 - Hit copy to clipboard

-npm install puppeteer node my_generated_script.js
+npm install puppeteer npm install playwright node my_generated_script.js

 On cookies and authentication

-Puppeteer Recorder does not (yet) record or store any of your session cookies or other local settings.
+Headless Recorder does not (yet) record or store any of your session cookies or other local settings.
 This means you can be logged in to some webapp and record a script, but on playback the script fails because you are not logged in.

 To work around this limitation you can record the login sequence as part of your script.
-Always starting Puppeteer Recorder when Chrome is in Incognito Mode helps you dodge this pitfall, as it will become immediately clear when you are not logged in using session cookies.
-You need to explicitly allow the Puppeteer Recorder extension to run in Incognito mode on the details section on the Extension page of your Chrome browser:
+Always starting Headless Recorder when Chrome is in Incognito Mode helps you dodge this pitfall, as it will become immediately clear when you are not logged in using session cookies.
+You need to explicitly allow the Headless Recorder extension to run in Incognito mode on the details section on the Extension page of your Chrome browser:

 Filling out forms

-Puppeteer Recorder has been tested to record the following standard html form inputs and related elements.
+Headless Recorder has been tested to record the following standard html form inputs and related elements.

 textinput elements like text and email.